kjlubick/fb-contrib-eclipse-quick-fixes/README.md

 3. [Fork/Clone](https://help.github.com/articles/fork-a-repo) this git repo.
 [GitHub for Windows](https://windows.github.com/) or [GitHub for Mac](https://mac.github.com/) are good clients if you don't already have one.
 4. Open Eclipse.
 File>Import and then choose "Existing projects into workspace", and find the fb-contrib folder you just created.
 5. (optional) Run [build.xml](https://github.com/kjlubick/fb-contrib-eclipse-quick-fixes/blob/master/build.xml) as an Ant Build, which should build and create an update site under /bin_build/site.
 6. (optional) Run MANIFEST.MF as an Eclipse Application.
-Under the default configuration, the plugin should work just fine.
-Make sure the `edu.umd.cs.findbugs.plugin.eclipse (3.0.1.20140817-dd3f35c)` plugin is activated under Run Configurations.
+Under one of the included launch configurations, the plugin should work just fine.
+Launch 3.x was tested on Indigo and Launch 4.x was tested on Kepler.

 ##License##
 [FindBugs](http://findbugs.sourceforge.net/downloads.html), the [FindBugs Eclipse plugin](http://findbugs.sourceforge.net/downloads.html) and fb-contrib are all released under the [LGPL license](https://tldrlegal.com/license/gnu-lesser-general-public-license-v2.1-(lgpl-2.1)#fulltext).
 This project relies on the compiled, released versions of each of those libraries.
 These libraries, and their source code, can be found by following the links provided.